 I fell in love with Ambleside; it’s a dream.
 It is a peaceful place to visit, with so much to offer children and adults.
 We love that you can park up here and explore on foot for the day or make it your base for an unforgettable family trip exploring the Lake District.

 We often stay in the YHA Ambleside because it is reasonably priced and on the lake.
-It’s always clean and well-maintained, and there is a water sports centre next door where you can pre-book activities on the lake.
+It’s always clean and well-maintained, and there is a water sports centre next door where you can pre-book activities.
+It’s an ideal place to stay with kids, as you can quickly take them back to the room to dry off and warm up after fun on the water.

-It’s ideal with kids as you can quickly take them back to the room to dry and clean after fun out on the lake.
 The lake is a quieter part of Windermere with less boat traffic, so practising water sports with children feels safer.
-There are plenty of spots to picnic, calm, shallow spots to paddle, and walks to complete.
-We love to take in the scenery here and enjoy time outdoors together.
+There are plenty of picnic spots, calm, shallow spots to paddle, and walks to complete.
+We love taking in the scenery here and enjoying time outdoors together.

 York, Yorkshire